 Cybercriminals continue to attack the hospitality industry, becoming increasingly more sophisticated in their tactics.
 While high-profile incidents such as Marriott’s data breach earlier this year and MGM Resort’s data breach in 2019 that affected 10.6 million guests make headline news, limited-service and smaller franchise hotels are also the victims of bad actors, with data theft, social engineering, and ransomware among the leading threats.
-Chris Larson, Distinguished Underwriter, sheds some light on the cyber landscape in the hospitality sector and the insurance coverage available for smaller operations.
+Chris Larson, Distinguished Underwriter, sheds some light on cyber liability insurance for hospitality industry and coverages available for smaller operations.

 Many Hotel Franchisors Require Franchisees to Purchase Cyber Insurance